ArjunCodess/men2-predictor/README.md

 ### Perfect Performance on Real Data

-All models achieve **93.75% accuracy with 100% recall** when trained on original real patient data (78 patients, 11 RET variants).
-This means **zero false negatives**—every cancer case is detected.
+All models achieve **93.75% accuracy with 100% recall** when trained on the MEN2A cohort (78 patients, 11 RET variants).
+The MEN2B micro-cohort (9 M918T patients) is evaluated separately via LOPOCV to ensure true patient-level generalization, but the combined pipeline still reports **zero false negatives** for the primary cohort.

 ### Synthetic Augmentation Degrades Performance